AnkitKumarIISERB/law_frontend/README.md

-# ⚖️ Indian Law Q&A App (Frontend)
+# ⚖️ JustiFYI: Indian Law Assistant (Frontend)

-A cross-platform Flutter app that allows users to ask questions related to Indian criminal law.
-The app sends queries to a backend API, which returns AI-generated legal answers based on the **Bharatiya Nyaya Sanhita (BNS)**.
+A cross-platform **Flutter app** that helps users ask questions about Indian criminal law.
+It connects to a backend API that finds relevant **Bharatiya Nyaya Sanhita (BNS)** sections and explains them in simple language using AI.

 ---

 ## 📱 Features

+- 🎨 **Modern Dark Theme UI** for a sleek experience
-- 💬 Ask legal questions in natural language
+- 💬 Ask **legal questions in natural language**
-- 🔗 Communicates with a Python Flask backend
+- 🔗 Connects to a **Flask + AI embeddings backend**
-- 📄 Displays the relevant legal section and AI-generated answer
+- 📄 Displays **relevant BNS sections + AI-generated explanation**
-- 🌐 Cross-platform (Android, iOS, Web, Desktop)
+- ⚡ Real-time query sending, responses & loading indicators
+- 🌐 Runs on **Android · iOS · Web · Desktop**

 ---